mazerunner70/housef3/docs/category-management-design.md

 ### 10.1 Implementation Overview

-Based on a comprehensive review of the existing codebase, the category management system is approximately **25-30% complete**.
-We have a solid foundation with basic CRUD operations, but need to build the core suggestion/assignment workflow that makes this system useful.
+Based on a comprehensive review of the existing codebase, the category management system is approximately **30-35% complete**.
+We have a solid foundation with basic CRUD operations and have completed the core data models and infrastructure.
+The next major phase is implementing the rule engine and suggestion workflow.

 ### 10.2 What's Currently Implemented ✅

 #### Backend Infrastructure
 - **DynamoDB Categories Table** ✅ - Properly configured with GSIs for `userId` and `parentCategoryId` in `infrastructure/terraform/dynamo_categories.tf`
+- **DynamoDB Assignment Table** ✅ - New `transaction_category_assignments` table with comprehensive GSIs for suggestion workflow
 - **Basic Category Model** ✅ - `Category`, `CategoryRule`, `CategoryType` models exist in `backend/src/models/category.py`
+- **Category Assignment Models** ✅ - `TransactionCategoryAssignment`, `CategoryAssignmentStatus` models implemented
+- **Enhanced Transaction Model** ✅ - Multiple category support with backward compatibility features
 - **Category CRUD Operations** ✅ - Full CRUD handlers in `backend/src/handlers/category_operations.py`
 - **Database Utilities** ✅ - Category DB functions in `backend/src/utils/db_utils.py`
 - **API Endpoints** ✅ - REST endpoints for basic category management
+- **Lambda Configuration** ✅ - Environment variables and IAM permissions updated for new table

 #### Basic Category Structure
 - **Hierarchical Categories** ✅ - `parentCategoryId` field supported in model and database